pulumi/compliance-policies/README.md

-# Pulumi Policies
+# Pulumi Compliance Policies

-This repository contains a growing set of Premium Policies to validate your infrastructure using Policy-as-Code.
+This repository contains a growing set of Compliance Policies to validate your infrastructure using Policy-as-Code.